milkyware/milkyware.github.io/_drafts/build-multi-platform-docker-images.md

 ```
 <!-- {% endraw %} -->

-Although in the above example I've used the README.md file, a seperate file could be provided which is more tailored to configuring and running the Docker image leaving the code documentation in the README.
+Although in the above example I've used the README.md file, a separate file could be provided which is more tailored to configuring and running the Docker image leaving the code documentation in the README.

 ## Summary